Black Boxes: Black Boxes

-\begin{Remark} {\rm We do not know if the existence of a Black Box for $\lambda^+$ with $h$ one-to-one follows from ZFC (of course it is a consequence of $\diamondsuit$).
+\begin{remark} We do not know if the existence of a Black Box for $\lambda^+$ with $h$ one-to-one follows from ZFC (of course it is a consequence of $\diamondsuit$).
 On the other hand, it is difficult to get rid of such a Black Box (i.e., prove the consistency of non-existence).

-If $\lambda=\lambda^{<\lambda}$ then we have $h: S\longrightarrow \lambda$, $S\subseteq\{\delta<\lambda^+:\cf(\delta)<\lambda\}$ such that $C_\delta$ is a club of $\delta$, $\otp (C_\delta)=\cf(\delta)$ and
+If $\lambda = \lambda^{<\lambda}$ then we have $h : S \to \lambda$, $S \subseteq \{\delta<\lambda^+:\cf(\delta)<\lambda\}$ such that $C_\delta$ is a club of $\delta$, $\otp (C_\delta)=\cf(\delta)$ and

-This is hard to get rid of, (i.e., hard to find a forcing notion making it no longer a black box, without collapsing too many cardinals); compare with Mekler- Shelah \cite{MkSh:274}. } \end{Remark}
+\mn This is hard to get rid of (i.e. it is hard to find a forcing notion making it no longer a black box without collapsing too many cardinals); compare with Mekler-Shelah \cite{Sh:274}. \end{remark}